Blog / Essential / How to Buy Corporate Bonds in India: Step-by-Step Guide for Investors

 A: Yes, high-rated corporate bonds offering regular interest payouts can be a good fit for retirement portfolios.
 They offer predictable income and lower volatility than equities, though investors should still evaluate credit risk and diversify across issuers.

-Disclaimer: Investments in debt securities/ municipal debt securities/ securitised debt instruments are subject to risks including delay and/ or default in payment.
+Disclaimer: Fixed returns do not constitute guaranteed or assured returns.
+Investments in corporate debt securities, municipal debt securities/securitised debt instruments are subject to credit risks, market risks and default risks including delay and/or default in payment.
 Read all the offer related documents carefully.

 <